 - Lowest-quality video: Reduce up to 20% more data usage.

 Which one is for you?

-The below list explains a few situations where you might want to consider Facebook Lite app.
+The below list explains a few situations where you might want to consider the Facebook Lite app.

 - You don’t have enough storage.

-- You are using an older version of Android or iOS, and it sometimes freezes or lags while using Facebook app.
+- You are using an older version of Android, and it sometimes freezes or lags while using the Facebook app.

 - Your phone or network does not support 3G or 4G.
-Facebook Lite works good on 2G networks, according to the official blog post on Facebook website.
+Facebook Lite works on 2G networks, according to the post on the Facebook website.

 - You don’t want unnecessary features such as weather, find WiFi, etc.

 - You have a limited data plan.

 Here is the end of Facebook vs. Facebook Lite.
 Facebook Lite lacks some features but might help save memory and storage.